postcss/postcss-mixins/README.md

 in mixin, because [postcss-simple-vars] doesn’t support variables in properties yet.

-First argument will be `@mixin` node, that called this mixin.
+First argument will be `@include` node, that called this mixin.
 You can insert your declarations or rule before or after this node.
 Other arguments will be taken from at-rule parameters.